-People with ADHD are often more impulsive than neurotypicals due to their dopamine-seeking behavior and lack of premeditation — or thoughtful planning.
-The simple definition of impulsivity is speaking, behaving, or making choices without taking the time to consider the consequences of the actions.
+People with ADHD are often more impulsive than neurotypicals due to dopamine-seeking behaviors and lack of premeditation—or thoughtful planning.1 The simple definition of impulsivity is speaking, behaving, or making choices without taking the time to consider the consequences of the actions.
+If you struggle with impulse control, please know that you are not alone!

 Examples of impulsivity

-- Struggling to stay on an important task after being suddenly struck with a brilliant idea.
+- Struggling to stay on important tasks after being struck with a brilliant idea.

 - Lack of self-control at checkout counters and buying all of the things.